JuliaFolds2/OhMyThreads.jl/README.md

   * `init` optional keyword argument forwarded to `mapreduce` for the sequential parts of the calculation.
   * `nchunks::Int` (default `nthreads()`) is passed to `ChunkSplitters.chunks` to inform it how many pieces of data should be worked on in parallel.
 Greater `nchunks` typically helps with [load balancing](https://en.wikipedia.org/wiki/Load_balancing_(computing)), but at the expense of creating more overhead.
   * `split::Symbol` (default `:batch`) is passed to `ChunkSplitters.chunks` to inform it if the data chunks to be worked on should be contiguous (:batch) or shuffled (:scatter).
 If `scatter` is chosen, then your reducing operator `op` **must** be [commutative](https://en.wikipedia.org/wiki/Commutative_property) in addition to being associative, or you could get incorrect results!
-  * `schedule::Symbol` either `:dynamic` or `:static` (default `:dynamic`), determines how the parallel portions of the calculation are scheduled. `:dynamic` scheduling should be preferred since it is more flexible and better at load balancing, and more likely to be type stable.
-However, `:static` scheduling can sometimes be more performant when the time it takes to complete a step of the calculation is highly uniform, and no other parallel functions are running at the same time.
+  * `schedule::Symbol` (default `:dynamic`), determines how the parallel portions of the calculation are scheduled.
+Options are one of

+      * `:dynamic`: generally preferred since it is more flexible and better at load balancing, and won't interfere with other multithreaded functions which may be running on the system.
+      * `:static`: can sometimes be more performant than `:dynamic` when the time it takes to complete a step of the calculation is highly uniform, and no other parallel functions are running at the same time.
+      * `:interactive`: like `:dynamic` but runs on the high-priority interactive threadpool.
+This should be used very carefully since tasks on this threadpool should not be allowed to run for a long time without `yield`ing as it can interfere with [heartbeat](https://en.wikipedia.org/wiki/Heartbeat_(computing)) processes running on the interactive threadpool.
   * `outputtype::Type` (default `Any`) will work as the asserted output type of parallel calculations.
 This is typically only

 needed if you are using a `:static` schedule, since the `:dynamic` schedule is uses [StableTasks.jl](https://github.com/MasonProtter/StableTasks.jl), but if you experience problems with type stability, you may be able to recover it with the `outputtype` keyword argument.